 Dr. Ionut Bebu is an Associate Research Professor develops statistical methodologies for cost-effectiveness analyses.
 He recently applied these methods to data from the studies conducted by the Biostatistics Center to determine the optimal screening frequency for diabetic retinopathy.
 The results were published in the New England Journal of Medicine.

-Dr. Heather Hoffman is an Associate Professor of Biostatistics that has received awards for Excellence in Teaching and is a member of the Master Teachers Academy in the Milken Institute School of Public Health.
+Dr. Heather Hoffman is a Professor and Vice Chair of the Department of Biostatistics and Bioinformatics that has received awards for Excellence in Teaching and is a member of the Master Teachers Academy in the Milken Institute School of Public Health.
 Dr. Hoffman is the MPH Biostatistics Program Director and serves as Chair of the departmental Curriculum Committee.
 Her research interests include biostatistics education, recently presenting results comparing student performance and preference in an error-free versus an error-full SAS programming environment.